 III.D.7.
 Evidence of Meeting the Standard

 The district annually undergoes an independent audit, and audits are conducted individually for each of the foundations (IIID-24), auxiliary operations, and bond program.
 The audits provide an opinion on the adequacy of financial statements based upon materiality and internal controls.
 These audits also assess several federal and state compliance areas and report on any issue found.
 The auditors have issued clean opinions and have not identified any deficiencies in internal control over financial reporting that they would consider material weaknesses.
 Any identified audit findings are included in the audit, and the district’s responses to the findings are also included (IIID-21).
 The district has had minimal audit findings and has regularly corrected any issues prior to the following year’s audit.
 Audit results are used to improve the management of the district, and college financial procedures and policies.
 To ensure appropriate institutional response, the Fiscal Audit Committee of the Board of Trustees oversees the audit process and meets annually with the independent certified public accounting firm to discuss the audit and any findings.
 Once the audits have been board approved, they are posted to the district website for all constituents to view.
+Fiscal budgets and audit reports (IIID-21) are shared with the public during Board of Trustees meetings and on the district website for existing and previous fiscal years.
+Audit findings are included in the budget report and shared with the public

 III.D.7.
 Analysis and Evaluation

-Santa Ana College meets this standard.
 Institutional responses to any findings from external audit findings are comprehensive, timely, and communicated as appropriate.
 The district’s adopted budgets and financial statements are reviewed annually by independent auditors.
 During this reporting period, the audits have resulted in unqualified reports related to the financial statements.
 There have been few findings, none related to internal controls.
-Fiscal budgets and audit reports (IIID-21) are shared with the public during Board of Trustees meetings and on the district website for existing and previous fiscal years.
-Audit findings are included in the budget report and shared with the public.

 III.D.7.
 Evidence